QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 ## The Terraform Grain
 The Terraform grain is Torque's native support for HashiCorp Terraform modules.
-Torque allows designers to use Terraform specific features to easily orchestrate self-developer and community Terraform modules in a standard way and share them with others as building blocks.
+Torque allows designers to use Terraform-specific features to easily orchestrate self-developer and community Terraform modules in a standard way and share them with others as building blocks.
+For a full blueprint yaml example, see the examples in section [Create a multi-asset blueprint](/blueprint-designer-guide/blueprint-quickstart-guide#create-a-multi-asset-blueprint).

 Note that to deploy Terraform modules, you will need to authenticate Terraform on the Kubernetes cluster.
 For details, see [Terraform EKS Authentication](/authentication/service-accounts-for-aws), [Terraform AKS Authentication](/authentication/service-accounts-for-azure), or [Terraform GKE Authentication](/authentication/service-accounts-for-gcp).

 ### source
 Please see [the grain source](blueprints.md#source) for more details.